GMLC-TDC/pyhelics/docs/installation.md

 This package uses `cffi` to interface with the HELICS library.
 The source for this package contains only pure python code.

+Python helics packages with version numbers greater than `v2.6.0` use this new cffi interface.
+Versions equal to and prior to `v2.6.0` used swig to generate the Python API.

 ## Install from PyPI (recommended)

 ```bash